Bachelor of Performing Arts (Stage and Screen)

 Audition and Application Process

 Application for entry to the ACA Degree Program is via online application and live audition or digital audition.
-Live auditions conducted in Sydney.
+Live auditions conducted in Sydney in November.

 The audition panel will generally consist of the Head of Acting, along with Heads of Departments and various members of the Executive Teaching Team.